CRO

 For winners:

-• Implement the change permanently
+• Implement permanently

 • Ask: “Can we apply this insight to other pages?”